bbenchoff/bbenchoff.github.io/pages/Citicar.md

 ![Pics from acquiring the car](/images/Car/AcquiringCar.png)

-## Week 1, Teardown and I found a motor controller
+## Part 1, Teardown and I found a motor controller

 Week 1 began with getting it up on jack stands.
 This revealed some [weirdness with the back suspension](https://bbenchoff.github.io/images/Car/Week1/1.png).
 For some reason, half a leaf spring was bolted to the driver's side suspension.
 I don't know what's going on there.
 The [wiring under the dashwas a mess](https://bbenchoff.github.io/images/Car/Week1/5.png), and the 120 Volt input [was highly dangerous](https://twitter.com/BBenchoff/status/1484325182399340554) so that was torn out to be replaced with all new wiring.